apigee/IgniteEngine-iOS/README.md

 - Have a fade-out **option** for top and bottom (text fades as it slides out of view)
 - Allow action to be applied to entire table cell
+- Easy way of creating list objects?
+If not, data will do.
+How to implement local data sources?
+Should be able to define a local datasource directly in the table element

 ####Formatting:
 - need to properly define shorthand margin/padding etc.
 - Define text styles in a separate file and reference them?
 - Enhance tableview/Text to support horizontal formatting
 - Default all elements to be 100% width?
+- change "layout_type" to "position"

 ####Notes:

 - Visible YES/NO?? vs. Alpha 0?
 We should combine these

+####Layouts:

+- Default width should be 100%
+- Improve layout_type to support right and left alignment; default shoudl be relative and wrap [one][besidethenext] (instead of requiring float and h_align right)
+- [align_left] [align_right] <-- big deal, since this will improve scalability
+- Think "anchors" and x,y distance from an anchor point.
+0123456789 ??
+- Fill remaining height/width (define a header and footer, say, and have middle body stretch to fit).
+Should go hand in hand with anchor layouts.

+####Images:

+- Should default to size of image (in points) ?
+Or for button backgrounds?

+####Styles:

+- Programmatic font interface? else we include this in the docs
+- horizontal/vertical_alignment screws up 100% h/w.
+Need to be more clear how this is performed (or if alignment is defined, either ignore height/width or include it in the calculation)